CederGroupHub/smol/docs/src/getting_started.rst

         pip install statmech-on-lattices

-(unfortunately PyPi hates fun so we can't use "smol" for now.)
+(unfortunately someone is name-squatting so we can't use "smol" for now.)

 Basic Usage
 ===========